franziskusz/process-logger/README.md

 ## Notes

 - I am new to Rust.
 This whole project is also a learning experience for me.
-If the way some things are implemented gives you headaches, I am sorry.
+If the way some things are implemented gives you headaches, I apologize.
 I am open for any kind of criticism.
-- Befor the program asks you to enter a process name it will print a message to the shell, if the sysinfo crate supports your operating system
+- Before the program asks you to enter a process name it will print a message to the shell, if the sysinfo crate supports your operating system
 - .csv logging is based on the Rust crate [csv](https://crates.io/crates/csv)
 - system/process monitoring is based on the Rust crate [sysinfo](https://crates.io/crates/sysinfo)